The 7 Most Photographed Places in Big Sur, CA

 6. China Cove

-Point Lobos State Natural Reserve is home to several sites the Big Sur’s photographers can’t ignore.
+Point Lobos State Natural Reserve is home to several sites Big Sur’s photographers can’t ignore.
 The 0.8-mile Bird Island Trail with picturesque China Cove below is the most popular of them.

 How to hike Bird Island Trail - Roads and Destinations